kokkos/kokkos-fft/docs/intro/building.rst

 Kokkos backends
 ---------------

-KokkosFFT requieres Kokkos 4.2+.
+KokkosFFT requieres ``Kokkos 4.2+``.
 For the moment, we support following backends for CPUs and GPUs.
 A FFT library dedicated to Kokkos Device backend (e.g. cufft for CUDA backend) is automatically used.
 If CMake fails to find a backend FFT library, see :doc:`How to find fft libraries?<../finding_libraries>`.
-We may support experimental backends like `OPENMPTARGET` in the future.
+We may support experimental backends like ``OPENMPTARGET`` in the future.

 .. list-table:: Host backend
    :widths: 25 25 25 25